ammdias/finctrl/MANUAL.md

      * `'car, washing liquid'`

-7. If a line of the output of a command is longer than the terminal width, it will be truncated and end with an ellipsis (`...`).
+7. If a line of the output of a command is longer than the terminal width, it will be truncated and terminated with an ellipsis (`...`).
 If the output has more lines than fit in the terminal height then the output will be split in pages and at the end of each page you will have the option to go to the next page (enter `next`, `n` or ENTER), go back to the previous (enter `previous` or `p`), go to a specific page (enter its page number) or quit the presentation (enter `quit` or `q`).

        FinCtrl > show license inline